Spiritual Nutrition:

 Method

-Preheat your oven to 400°F. While it heats, spread the cubed bread onto a baking sheet and toast for 20 to 30 minutes, tossing now and then to dry them out evenly without letting them brown or burn.
-In a large sauté pan, melt the ghee over medium heat and add the onion, celery, and delicata squash.
-Let it all cook together until the onions turn translucent and the squash begins to soften—about 8 minutes.
-Add the turmeric, smoked paprika, sea salt, black pepper, and fresh thyme, stirring to coat the veggies well and let the spices bloom for a minute or two.
-Next, toss in the apples and sauté for another few minutes, just until everything is fragrant and slightly tender.
-Stir in the parsley and sliced olives gently, then fold in your toasted bread cubes.
-If the pan is too full to mix thoroughly, transfer everything to a large bowl to finish combining.
-Taste the mix now and adjust salt and pepper as needed, knowing the broth will deepen the flavor even more.
-Spoon everything into a baking dish and spread it evenly, then slowly pour in the broth until it just reaches the bottom edge of the bread mixture—you might not need the full amount.
-Bake at 350°F for 25 to 30 minutes, until bubbling and golden on top.
-Serve warm, with love, and plan for seconds.
+In a large sauté pan, melt the ghee over medium heat and add the onion, celery, and delicata squash or sausage, letting everything cook together until the onions turn translucent.
+Add the turmeric, smoked paprika, sea salt, black pepper, and fresh thyme, stirring to coat the veggies and letting the spices bloom for a minute or two.
+Toss in the apples and sauté for a few more minutes until everything is fragrant and slightly tender, then stir in the parsley and sliced olives.
+Fold in your toasted bread cubes—transferring to a big bowl if you need more space—and taste the mixture, adjusting seasoning as needed, knowing the broth will deepen everything.
+Spread the mixture into a large baking dish, slowly pour in the broth until it just reaches the bottom edge of the bread, and bake for 30 minutes at 350°F until bubbling and golden.

 Share your version with me!